jonobrien/EVE_Monitor/README.md

 It depends on [Python Social Auth](http://psa.matiasaguirre.net/) to integrate EVE SSO with Django's builtin user authentication system and uses [PyCrest](https://forums.eveonline.com/default.aspx?g=posts&t=398676) to interact with the CREST API.

 ## Live Demo
-A live demo used to be available[here](http://django-crest-example.dubiose-briefkastenfirma.de/) but it no longer works due to db issues and changes to the CREST api
+A live demo is available[here](http://evecrest.herokuapp.com/login/)

 ## Getting started
 If you want to try it out on your own, loosely follow these steps +/- some python package fun: